2023 Huwara attacks: Killing of Israelis

-Background

-The rampage in Huwara followed shortly after the deadly shooting by a Palestinian gunman of two Israeli settlers from Har Brakha, an Israeli settlement near Huwara, earlier the same day.
-The attack came juxtaposed against a joint declaration earlier that day in Aqaba, Jordan, by Israeli and Palestinian officials expressing a desire to work towards calming the latest round of violence.
+Victims

+Later on the same day, groups of Israeli settlers rioted in the region, carrying out revenge attacks.
+One Palestinian man was fatally shot in the abdomen in neighboring Za'tara.
+An analysis by journalists for +972 Magazine of 14 videos of the assault conducted by 40–50 settlers, who had returned to Za'tara after being repulsed the first time, concluded that the simultaneous attack on Za'atara in which Sameh Aqtesh was shot dead was conducted under Israeli army escort.
+In Huwara itself, 98 Palestinians were injured as settlers torched Palestinian homes.

+The two Israelis killed in the shooting were brothers named Hillel Menachem Yaniv and Yagel Ya’acov Yaniv.
+They were from the Har Brakha settlement, and were described as yeshiva students.
+One of the brothers had just completed his service in the Israeli Navy.

+Following a lawsuit by the Yaniv family, Israel seized $5.2 million in funds for the Palestinian Authority (PA) under the 2024 Compensation for Terror Victims Law.
+Under the law, heirs of victims are entitled to compensation of $2.6 million per victim.
+The lawsuit targeted the PA's payments of stipends to militants and their families.

+Settler rampage

 Some 700,000 Israeli settlers now live in the West Bank and East Jerusalem, in settlements viewed as illegal by the international community.
 Hardline settlers in the West Bank more generally frequently commit violence against Palestinians and vandalize Palestinian land and property, but rarely on the scale of the rampage in Huwara.

-Settler violence has generally been steadily on the rise in the West Bank in recent months, with Huwara previously having been subjected to an October blockade imposed by settlers and backed by Israeli soldiers.
+The rampage in Huwara followed shortly after the deadly shooting by a Palestinian gunman of two Israeli settlers from Har Brakha, an Israeli settlement near Huwara, earlier the same day.
+Settler violence had generally been steadily on the rise in the West Bank in recent months, with Huwara previously having been subjected to an October blockade imposed by settlers and backed by Israeli soldiers.
 In the first two months of 2023, intercommunal violence led to the killings of 62 Palestinians and 14 Israelis.
 The year of 2022 was the deadliest for Palestinians living in the West Bank and East Jerusalem since 2004, according to B’Tselem, with nearly 150 Palestinians and 30 Israelis killed.

-Rampage

 On the night of 26 February 2023, hundreds of Israeli settlers attacked Huwara and three nearby villages, torching hundreds of Palestinian homes (some with people in them), businesses, a school, and numerous vehicles.
 One Palestinian man was shot dead.